-Remember, new registrations to your site are an important part of building your community database but they will ultimately be a result of how well you promote your site, the amount of projects and issues available for comment as well as your communities overall interest.
+Remember, new registrations to your site are an important part of building your community database but they will ultimately be a result of how well you promote your site, the number of projects and issues available for comment as well as your community overall interest.

 You should look to keep your database growing year on year as part of best practice online engagement.

 If you have Google Analytics tracking setup on your EngagementHQ site you will have access to a good range of data about users and their behaviour on your site.

 This information can be used for key measures such as;

 The Gender and Age profile of visitors to your site

 Which devices your community are using to look at your consultations

 How long they are spending on your site absorbing consultation information

 If you need to set up Google Analytics, please read through our help resource on Add traffic tracking to your EHQ site.